Our Wellness Retreat Packing Guide: What to Bring (and What to Leave Behind)

 What To Pack

 • The right shoes.
-Pack the broken-in ones that fit and feel the best and provide support, like your favorite hiking boots and shoes for fitness classes.
+Pack those broken-in shoes that fit and feel the best while still providing support, like your favorite hiking boots and shoes for fitness classes.
 And nothing fancy, even at mealtime.

 • Comfortable clothes.
 Take your favorite casuals for exploring and relaxing.
 Include athleisure items that remind your body and mind that it’s time for exercise.
 Bring just enough, so you always have something fresh to wear.

-• Bring layers for the season & weather.
-Get the 10-day forecast, checking both the lows and highs.
-Layering is important, and don’t forget your rain gear.
+• Bring layers for seasonal weather.
+Check the 10-day forecast for the week of your stay, noting both the highs and lows.
+And don’t forget your rain gear!

 • Swimsuit.
 Even if you don't think you'll need it, bring a swimsuit and flip-flops, just in case the mood strikes.
-From Watsu® pools at Canyon Ranch Tucson to the cold dip pool at Canyon Ranch Lenox, each resort property has unique aquatic environments to explore.
+From Watsu® pools in Tucson to the cold-dip pool in Lenox, each property offers unique aquatic environments to explore.

 • Sports undergarments.
 You’ll be active, which means you’ll perspire.
 Moisture-wicking underwear and a good sports bra are important.
 Bring extras to stay fresh and clean.